Performance Breakdown

 Aside from cleaning floors, the ION P50 can clean upholstery, vents, and other areas above floors thanks to these tools.

-1. Upholstery tool: This is an excellent tool for cleaning upholstery as it has two felt linings on the front and back that provide good agitation.
+- Upholstery tool: This is an excellent tool for cleaning upholstery, as it features two felt linings on the front and back that provide effective agitation.

-2. Dusting brush: Has semi-stiff brushes that work well at cleaning low pile carpet or fabric upholstery.
+- Dusting brush: Has semi-stiff brushes that clean low-pile carpet or fabric upholstery.

-3. Duster crevice tool: This two-in-one attachment combines a crevice and dusting brush.
-Great for cleaning hard to reach areas.
+- Duster crevice tool: This two-in-one attachment combines a crevice and dusting brush.
+Great for cleaning hard-to-reach areas.

-4. ION power core charger: The main charger for the ION P50 gives users the option to charge the battery separately.
+- ION Power Core Charger: The main charger for the ION P50 enables users to charge the battery separately.

-However, it lacks a tool caddy or storage for these extra attachments, so you’ll need a designated area to store these tools and avoid misplacing it.
+However, it lacks a tool caddy or storage for these extra attachments, so you’ll need a designated area to store these tools and avoid misplacing them.

 Availability of Parts

-There won’t be an issue when it comes to the availability of parts.
-Shark has a plethora of parts available on their website or Amazon.
+There won’t be an issue regarding the availability of parts.
+Shark has a plethora of parts available on their website or on Amazon.

-Parts such as the battery, soft roller, hose assembly, filter assembly, HEPA filter, and even the filter cover is available on their website.
+The battery, soft roller, hose assembly, filter assembly, HEPA filter, and even the filter cover are available on their website.

-You can also buy accessories that aren’t in the box, such as the anti-allergen brush and under-appliance wand.
+You can also buy accessories not in the box, such as the anti-allergen brush and under-appliance wand.

-Please check my guide on removing Shark’s Duo Clean roller for more details on cleaning the ION P50 brush roll.
+Please refer to my guide on removing the Shark’s Duo Clean roller for more details on cleaning the ION P50 brush roll.

 Product Specification